GerHobbelt/Evil-PDF-Library-for-Qiqqa/README.md

 - When fully expanded, including *git submodules*, this corpus will consume somewhere between 0.5 and 1 TByte.
 Make sure you have that kind of disk space available before starting.

 - I (Ger Hobbelt) use a dedicated 1TB SSD drive for this.
 Running a full test suite can hammer the drive quite prettily (mostly *read access*); when you run scripts or other means to extend the System Tests (done in C#/.NET), *write access* can become a bottleneck, hence a dedicated SSD is strongly advised.

+  For example, the MuPDF bulk tests produce a LOG file of about 500 MByte.
+When you're bulk testing close to 100K PDFs, expect your logs and test files' number to scale accordingly. :wink:

 - Also consider (when running on Windows or storing this on an NTFS file system, like I do) setting the "compression" attribute for the entire directory tree as many PDFs benefit from the compression.